fuse-mars/spring-boot-103/README.md

-# spring-boot-103
+### Overview
 Two applications that fulfill the Command Query Responsibilities Segregation (CQRS) pattern implementation.

 ### CQRS in simple terms
   CQRS stands for Command Query Responsibility Segregation.
 It is a design pattern that enforces the separation of actions that modify the state of an application and the actions that leave the state of the application intact.
-* Qoute from the [inventor's paper](https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf): "objects are split into two objects, one containing the Commands one containing the Queries."
+* Quote from the [inventor's paper](https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf): "objects are split into two objects, one containing the Commands one containing the Queries."
 * [Idea behind the design](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) : Asking a question should not change the answer.
+* Java terms:  If you have a return value you cannot mutate state.
+If you mutate state your return type must be void.

 Two important terms here are:
 * Command: code execution that modifies(mutate) the application's state, In java this would represent all "setter" methods.